arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 At least one 4-pin surface mount connectors from the JST SM Series with a 1.0 mm pitch.

-### Modules with dedicated I2C Interface Controller
+### Modules With Dedicated I2C Interface Controller

 These modules use an additional chip to handle I2C communication when there is a lack of native I2C support, ensuring the experience is consistent across every module within the Plug and Make Kit.